acappy99/Quant_Fin_Analysis/py/README.md

 # Python files

+## TVM_Master.py

+Time value of money calculator; currently offering the value of a perpetual cash flow and a simple present value of cash flows.

 ## TimeSeries.ipynb

 Forecasting Target's revenues for the four quarters of 2020 using data from 1971 to 2019 and comparing with actual values.